 Are you thinking about heading to the Eternal City for the weekend?
 Luckily there is so much to explore and options for every budget in Rome.
-If you are wondering the cost of a weekend in Rome, I’ve broken down each expense into three categories of travelers: On a Shoestring, Average Joe and Big Spender.
+If you are wondering the cost of a weekend in Rome, I’ve broken down each expense into three categories of travelers: Budget, Mid-Range and Luxury.

 Transportation to Rome

 If you are already in Italy, Rome is very easily and affordably accessible by train.
 All roads lead to Rome!
 For travel by plane, I checked the price of departure locations in Europe for a flight Friday to Sunday: London €115, from Madrid €90, Paris €80, Berlin €55.
 Average flight cost between those 4 flights is €85.

 Tip: Always carry on your luggage.
 You can save yourself the pesky baggage fees of budget airlines.

 Budget: Bus for €3-€8 operated by public transportation and private companies.